SAP Customer Data Cloud now offers Phone Number Login. This page describes a legacy solution.

 - Authentication attempts by a user (how many times they can retry entering the code)

-To learn about adjusting the default settings please contact your Account Manager.
+To learn about adjusting the default settings please contact your Customer Engagement Executive.

 All codes are valid until their default expiration time, new codes will not invalidate any previous codes received that are still valid.